Support Page Content

 - Italics (ONLY the Submitted by line should use italics for emphasis).

 - Note: All items MUST be submitted by an official office, department or campus organization.
 They CANNOT be submitted by an individual person or a non-Sac State sponsored/affiliated group.
+Student-sponsored events should be submitted by their affiliated department.

-- Repeat for each item.
+- Repeat steps 1-8 for EACH SUBMISSION.

 Proofing with Submitters

-STOP: Because submission emails are sent from Qualtrics, clicking reply will reply to Qualtrics!
+- CRITICAL: Because submission emails are sent from Qualtrics, clicking reply will reply to Qualtrics!
 Delete the Qualtrics email address from the “to” field and replace it with the email of the submitter – found at the bottom of the response email.

-- Tip: It helps to ask proofers to highlight any revisions in yellow when replying so you know what changed.
+- It helps to ask proofers to highlight any revisions in yellow or bold when replying so you know what changed.

-- Note: You will sometimes need to go back and forth with submitters to discuss timing for the submission and its Reminder date(s), exception requests, revisions, etc.
+- You will sometimes need to go back and forth with submitters to discuss timing for the submission and its Reminder date(s), exception requests, revisions, etc.

 - IMPORTANT: Not all submitters will respond to your proofing email.
 It is entirely up to you at that point as to whether to run the item or drop it.